TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 });
 ```

 (Do you know a better way how to handle this in Laravel?
-Please let me know, maybe I'm doing it long.)
+Please let me know; maybe I'm doing it long.)

 <br>

 ## Step 5: From Compiler Pass to...?

-So far, we only handled simple steps as registration of services.
+So far, we only handled simple steps such as registration of services.
 Let's level up a bit.

-In ECS, sometimes we want to skip a fixer/sniff completely, because it doesn't fit our preference:
+In ECS, sometimes we want to skip a fixer/sniff completely because it doesn't fit our preference:

 ```php
 use Symplify\EasyCodingStandard\Config\ECSConfig;